WEC-Sim/WEC-Sim/source/features.rst

 	**Option 2.**  Specify the excel filename that contains a set of wave statistic data in the WEC-Sim input file.
 This option is generally useful for power matrix generation, example:
 	``statisticsDataLoad = "<Excel file name>.xls"``

-	**Option 3.**  Provide a MCR case *.mat file, and specify the filename in the WEC-Sim input file, example:
+	**Option 3.**  Provide a MCR case *.mat* file, and specify the filename in the WEC-Sim input file, example:
-	``simu.mcrCaseFile    = '<File name>.mat'``
+	``simu.mcrCaseFile = "<File name>.mat"``

 For more information about MCR, refer to the webinar `available here <http://wec-sim.github.io/WEC-Sim/webinars.html#wec-sim-webinar-1-bemio-mcr>`_

 ..
 Note::

-	For Multiple Condition Runs, the *.h5 hydrodynamic data is only loaded once.
-To override this default (and reload the *.h5 hydrodynamic data between runs),  set ``simu.reloadH5Data =1`` in the WEC-Sim input file.
+	For Multiple Condition Runs, the *.h5* hydrodynamic data is only loaded once.
+To override this default (and reload the *.h5* hydrodynamic data between runs),  set ``simu.reloadH5Data =1`` in the WEC-Sim input file.

 Decay Tests
 ---------------------------------
-When performing simulations of decay tests you must use one of the no-wave cases, and setup the initial (time = 0) location of each body, constraint, PTO, and mooring block.
+When performing simulations of decay tests, you must use one of the no-wave cases and setup the initial (time = 0) location of each body, constraint, PTO, and mooring block.
 The initial location of a body or mooring block is set by specifying the CG or location at the stability position (as with any WEC-Sim simulation) and then specifying an initial displacement.
-To specify an initial displacement, the body, and mooring blocks have a :code:`.initDisp` property with which you can specify a translation and angular rotation about an arbitrary axis.
+To specify an initial displacement, the body and mooring blocks have a :code:`.initDisp` property with which you can specify a translation and angular rotation about an arbitrary axis.
 For the constraint and PTO blocks, the :code:`.loc` property must be set to the location at time = 0.

 There are methods available to help setup this initial displacement for all bodies, constraints, PTOs, and moorings.
-To do this you would use the :code:`body(i).setInitDisp(...);`, :code:`constraint(i).setInitDisp(...)`, :code:`pto(i).setInitDisp(...)`, and :code:`mooring(i).setInitDisp(...)` method in the WEC-Sim input file.
+To do this, you would use the :code:`body(i).setInitDisp(...);`, :code:`constraint(i).setInitDisp(...)`, :code:`pto(i).setInitDisp(...)`, and :code:`mooring(i).setInitDisp(...)` method in the WEC-Sim input file.
 A description of the required input can be found in the method's header comments.
 Note that :code:`body(i).cg`, :code:`constraint(i).loc`, :code:`pto(i).loc`, and :code:`mooring.ref` must be defined prior to using the object's :code:`.setInitDisp` method.